hpc/hpc-collab/README.md

 Cluster recipes are in the <EM>clusters</EM> directory.
 Presently, recipes generate clusters local to the installation host, only.

- <b>vc</b> is a virtual machine-based cluster, configured with the service-factored following nodes:
+ <b><A HREF="https://docs.google.com/drawings/d/1Pmpe4ME46ka51jlhaAQUsjzWNHZaQ2CEzc0_5UDuojI/edit?usp=sharing">vc</A></b> is a virtual machine-based cluster, configured with the service-factored following nodes:
  <UL>
  <LI><EM>vcfs</EM>     - provides file storage to other cluster nodes, including common configuration and logs (slurm, rsyslog)</LI>
  <LI><EM>vcsvc</EM>    - provides common in-bound services such as DNS, NTP, SYSLOG</LI>